-Service providers may be obliged to refuse entry to a prospective visitor if the person is unwilling or unable to comply with reasonable measures to protect all residents and staff or if the person has not complied with reasonable measures during a previous visit.
-Access for essential service providers (professional services such as healthcare, legal, financial and regulatory) cannot be denied, they should only be limited in the most exceptional circumstances and for defined periods in the context of specific public health advice.
-Important service providers are also permitted at level 1 and 2 but can be suspended from level 3 up.
-This includes those who provide services that are important to resident's sense of self and wellbeing but that are not strictly necessary, for example those who provide personal care (for example hairdressers) and entertainers.
-Each facility should have policies on the requirement for visitors including external contractors and those who supply services to a residential setting to wear PPE.
-External services should be facilitated subject to risk assessment and precautions should be adhered to.
+Access for essential service providers (ESPs), such as professional services such as healthcare, legal, financial and regulatory, cannot be denied, they should only be limited in the most exceptional circumstances and for defined periods in the context of specific public health advice.
+Essential service providers should be fully vaccinated and should have appropriate training and follow necessary infection prevention and control precautions.
+Important service providers (ISPs) are also permitted including those who provide services that are important to resident's sense of self and wellbeing but that are not strictly necessary, for example those who provide personal care (for example hairdressers) and entertainers.
+ISPs that are eligible for vaccination can help protect residents and themselves by accepting vaccination.